Keyboard shortcuts

 🤝 Autonomy

-In the context of ASPECT, “autonomy” characterizes a technology’s level of human-machine teaming and describes the adaptive bi-directional team interaction among humans and machines that augments human capabilities for improved outcomes.
-This attribute builds on prior work by the Society of Automotive Engineers’ six levels of driving automation and expands on ISO definitions to partition technology into distinct and employable categories.
+In the context of ASPECT, “autonomy” characterizes a technology’s level of human-machine teaming (HMT) and describes the adaptive, bi-directional interaction among humans and machines that augments human capabilities for improved outcomes.
+This attribute builds on prior work by the Society of Automotive Engineers’ six levels of driving automation1 and expands on ISO definitions to partition technology into distinct and employable categories.

 Tip